MJeorrett/StageRaceFantasyBlazor/README.md

 - This starts debugging and should automatically open the application in a browser.

 #### A note on the Database
 The project uses a local `(localdb)\\MSSQLLocalDB` database server and the database is created and migrated when you start the project.
-If you are not using Visual Studio or this does not work then open up [appsettings.Development.json](.\StageRaceFantasy.Api\appsettings.Development.json) and update `ConnectionStrings.SqlDatabase` to point at an SQL Server that you have availale.
+If you are not using Visual Studio or this does not work then open up _\StageRaceFantasy.Api\appsettings.Development.json_ and update `ConnectionStrings.SqlDatabase` to point at an SQL Server that you have availale.

 ## References